-Any student (other than a student in the Faculty of Architecture, or Engineering, or Fine Arts, to whom special Faculty Regulations apply), who fails to pass at least two units over any period of two successive years of his academic studies shall not be entitled to enrol as a student of the University without previously having gained the permission of the Senate so to do.
+Any student (other than a student in the Faculty of Architecture, or Engineering, or Fine Arts, to whom special Faculty

+Regulations apply), who fails to pass at least two units over any period of two successive years of his academic studies shall not be entitled to enrol as a student of the University without previously having gained the permission of the Senate so to do.
 Permission of the Senate granted to any such student to enrol may be subject to such conditions relating to the Department or Faculty in which the student may pursue his studies as the Senate may see fit to impose.
-Applications for such permission shall be made on or before 1st March of the year in which the student desires to enrol.
+Applications for such permission shall be made on or before 31st January of the year in which the student desires to enrol provided that an application will be accepted up until 21st February if accompanied by a late fee of two guineas but provided further that on payment of a fine of £5/5/0 in addition to the late fee and subject to the approval of Senate an application may be considered later than 21st February.
 Any student who is refused permission to enrol by the Senate or who objects to any conditions of enrolment imposed by the Senate shall have the right of appeal to the Council.